IMPLICATIONS INTERNATIONAL BUSINESS OF TRUMP’S PLANS TO PUT AMERICA FIRST

 Stricter Rules of Origin and Content Requirements

-• The administration may push for more stringent rules of origin, requiring higher percentages of North American-made components in products to qualify for tariff exemptions
+The administration is enforcing more stringent rules of origin, requiring higher percentages of North American-made components in products to qualify for tariff exemptions.
+Import quotas and sector-specific tariffs, particularly targeting the automotive and agricultural sectors, are also under consideration to address perceived trade imbalances.

 Enhanced Border Inspections and Customs Procedures